 Hiking with a dog is different.
-A thru hike is a unique, individual experience no matter the level of solidarity.
+A thru-hike is a unique, individual experience no matter the level of solidarity.
 Some choose to hike with a partner; some end up in a group.
 Others, bring along a dog that, while unable to express their needs through speech, will become an extension of you.
 So in sync that words become insignificant.
 A giddy, energetic, lovable presence that can change the energy on any given day.

 1. You may not see as much wildlife.
 Animals can sense a dog and run away before you get the chance to see them, or protective and prey instincts could drive them to chase the wildlife out of sight.
+I constantly work to de-sensitize Luna to deer and squirrels, or at the very least, use commands to call her off a chase.

 2. An alert dog helps keep unwanted animals out of your campsite.
-With a dog outside or in your tent, no rodent or bear will come searching for food.
-If an animal comes within range of camp, my dog barks or growls until it's gone.
+With a dog outside your vestibule or in your tent, no rodent or bear will come searching for food.
+If an animal comes within range of camp, my dog effectively barks or growls until it's gone.
 I've never had a bear visit camp, including in grizzly country.

 3. Depending on your dog's tolerance of heat, you may have to alter your hiking times to earlier and later in the day to avoid having a miserable, hot, and possibly paw-scorched pup.
 Possibly mileage as well.
+Be prepared to lighten their pack load, or carry it all together during hot stretches to help protect their pads.
+If you can, plan your hikes Southbound or by Flip-flopping to avoid deserts in the Spring or at the start of any hike.

 5. Ticks.
 On East Coast trails like the AT, tick-borne illnesses like Lyme are on the rise.
 I can't emphasize enough the importance of having a trail dog on some kind of tick/flea medication.
 I even double up with a Seresto collar.
 But as you should for yourself, tick check every night.
 And have tweezers, tick keys, or some other device to properly remove them.